pabfernandes/pabfernandes/README.md

 Name is Paulo Fernandes, currently working at a financial institution in Brazil, but not programming.

-I've always been fascinated by statistics, and now I'm learning python and R so I can use some, as hobby or work.

-Still trying to figure out some aspects of OOP, every other thing I've programmed in my life was procedural.
-Really liking it so far.
+learning python and R for now, and some linux basics.

-Hope I could collaborate soon in some projects!
+Hope to collaborate with some projects soon!

 <!--
 **pabfernandes/pabfernandes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.